$AdS_{5}$ black hole at N=2 supergravity

 In order to find coefficients $a_{m(-)}$ we should put $\varphi_{-}$ into the equation (33), then by using the Dirichlet boundary condition we have,

-This leads us to obtain the roots of the equation (35).
-This procedure can be performed numerically, then the quasi-normal frequencies obtained.
+This leads us to obtain the roots of Eq.
+(35) which may be performed numerically, then quasi-normal frequencies can be obtained.

-\section{Perturbed dilaton field background}
+\section{.
+Perturbed dilaton field background}

-The light scalar and vector glueballs spectra in a holographic QCD with a perturbed dilaton field background originally studied in the Ref.
-[40], also AdS/QCD duality in a perturbed AdS-dilaton background was considered [41].
-In the mentioned Refs. the equation of motion for the bulk-to-boundary propagator and AdS two-point correlation function obtained and concluded that the AdS dynamics not affected by dilaton perturbations.
-Now we would like to apply perturbed dilaton background to the Schr\"{o}dinger like equation and obtain effect of the perturbation on the effective potential and solutions of the wave function.\\ It is known that the dilaton field background and geometric function should be satisfy the Regge behavior.
-The simplest choice consistent with these conditions given in the previous sections.
-Also there is another choice for the dilaton field background $\Phi(z)$ which obey the Regge behavior.
-One can perturbed dilaton field background as the following [40],
+The light scalar and vector glueballs spectra in a holographic QCD with a perturbed dilaton field background originally have studied in [36].
+AdS/QCD duality in a perturbed AdS-dilaton background was considered [37].
+In the mentioned works, the equation of motion for bulk-to-boundary propagator and AdS two-point correlation function have been obtained and concluded that the AdS dynamics is not affected by dilaton perturbations.
+Now we would like to apply perturbed dilaton background to Schr\"{o}dinger like equation and obtain effect of perturbation on effective potential and solutions of wave function.\\ It is known that the dilaton field background and geometric function should satisfy the Regge behavior.
+The simplest choice consistent with these conditions are given in previous section.
+Also there is another choice for dilaton field background $\Phi(z)$, which obeys the Regge behavior.
+One can consider perturbed dilaton field background as following [36],

-where $\lambda$ is the perturbation parameter which is small dimensionless parameter.
-The choice (36) does not effectively modifies the Regge behavior of the spectrum.
-It is found that for small values of the parameter $\lambda$ the first three spectra of the scalar glueball modified as,
+where $\lambda$ is perturbation parameter which is small dimensionless parameter.
+The choice of Eq.
+(36) does not effectively modify Regge behavior of the spectrum.
+It is found that for small values of the parameter $\lambda$, first three spectra of scalar glueball can be modified as,